 Whitehall District Schools Covid-19 Dashboard

 To protect the health of our School Community and per the Emergency Order issued by the Michigan Department of Health and Human Services Reporting of Confirmed and Probable Cases of COVID-19 at Schools, Whitehall District Schools uses this webpage to provide Public Notice to our School Community regarding School Associated Cases of COVID-19.
-Within 24 hours of being notified of a School Associated Case by Public Health – Muskegon County, this dashboard will be updated to include new and cumulative COVID-19 case counts.
-Individuals identified as Close Contacts of School Associated Cases will be notified separately and directly by Public Health – Muskegon County.
+This dashboard will be updated weekly to include new and cumulative COVID-19 case counts.
+Individuals identified as Close Contacts of School Associated Cases are notified directly by Public Health – Muskegon County.

 Actions You Can Take